-- There were no reports of any influenza-related deaths during week 40 2020 to week 5 2021. - Between weeks 40 2020 and 5 2021, no excess all-cause mortality in all ages was reported in Ireland after correcting GRO data for reporting delays with the standardised EuroMOMO algorithm.
-During week 2 2021, excess pneumonia deaths were reported using the standardised EuroMOMO algorithm.
-As influenza viruses are not currently circulating, these excess pneumonia deaths are likely due to COVID-19.
+- There were no reports of any deaths in notified influenza cases during weeks 40 2020- 8 2021. - The latest data on excess all-cause deaths in Ireland available for the week ending 28th February 2021 (week 8 2021) has shown that there were excess all-cause deaths observed during weeks 2-4 2021 after correcting GRO data for reporting delays with the standardised EuroMOMO algorithm. - During weeks 2-6 2021, excess pneumonia deaths were observed using the standardised EuroMOMO algorithm. - As influenza viruses are not currently circulating, these excess deaths are likely due to COVID-19.
 Due to delays in death registrations with the GRO, excess mortality data included in this report will be reported with one-week lag time.